North Pacific Marine Science Organization

-The North Pacific Marine Science Organization, also called PICES (referring to the organization's status as a Pacific version of the International Council for the Exploration of the Sea), is an intergovernmental organization that promotes and coordinates marine scientific research in the North Pacific Ocean and provides a mechanism for information and data exchange among scientists in its member countries.
+The North Pacific Marine Science Organization, (referring to the organization's status as a Pacific version of the International Council for the Exploration of the Sea), is an intergovernmental organization that promotes and coordinates marine scientific research in the North Pacific Ocean and provides a mechanism for information and data exchange among scientists in its member countries.

 Legal framework

 PICES is an international intergovernmental organization established under a Convention for a North Pacific Marine Science Organization.
 The Convention entered into force on 1992-03-24 with an initial membership that included the governments of Canada, Japan, and the United States of America.
 The Convention was ratified by the People's Republic of China on 1992-08-31 to increase membership to four countries.
 Although the Soviet Union had participated in the development of the Convention, it was not ratified there until 1994-12-16, by the Russian Federation.
 The Republic of Korea acceded to the Convention on 1995-7-30.
 The Republic of Mexico and the Democratic People's Republic of Korea are located within the Convention Area (generally north of 30°N) but are not members.